ClementNerma/NightOS/docs/specs/signals.md

 ## `0x12` WILL_SUSPEND

+Sent when the process is asked to suspend.
+If it is not suspended after the provided delay, the process is suspended.

 **Datafield:**

 - [Registry](registry.md)'s `system.signals.suspend_delay` key (default: 500ms) (2 bytes)

-Sent when the process is asked to suspend.
-If it is not suspended after the provided delay, the process is suspended.

 ## `0x13` WILL_TERMINATE

-**Datafield:**

-- Delay before forced termination, in milliseconds (2 bytes)

 Sent when the process is asked to terminate.
 If it does not terminate by itself before the provided delay, the process is killed.

 If no handler is registered for this signal, it will kill the process when received.

+**Datafield:**

+- Delay before forced termination, in milliseconds (2 bytes)

 ## `0x20` RECV_PIPE

+Sent to a process when another process of the same application and running under the same user opened an pipe with this process, giving it the other part.
+The command code can be used to determine what the other process is expecting this one to do.
+This code does not follow any specific format.

 **Datafield:**